HarishVijendiran1997/MERN-workout-app/README.md

 ## Future Enhancements
 - **AI-based Workout Recommendations**: Suggest workouts based on user history.
-- **Responsive Design**: Ensure a mobile-friendly UI for better accessibility.
+- **Enhanced Responsive Design**: Further optimizations for better user experience on all devices.

 ## Contributing
 Feel free to fork and contribute to this project by opening a pull request! 🚀